-- Biodiversify: Like ERM, it is also a consultancy (supports other companies by providing expertise) but specialising advising organisations and companies on how to improve their impact on nature and actively protect it, and is much smaller (9 employees).
+- Biodiversify: Like ERM, it is also a consultancy (supports other companies by providing expertise) but its specialises in advising organisations and companies on how to improve their impact on nature and actively protect it, and is much smaller (9 employees).

 Within public service roles, there are different levels, from the local level of town councils which provide services such as social care, schools, housing and planning, and waste collection to government agencies or departments working on national plans or policies on environmental projects and issues.

 - The Marine Management Organisation is an executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs (Defra).
 Its team is made up of around 300 people employed all around the UK tasked to protect and develop British marine resources (seas, coasts, and communities).